-Knowing how many activities and commitments people have going in their lives, a unique aspect of this Call of Conscience is NOT to ask people to agree to work 100% more on 2 or more projects, but rather to commitment themselves to participate with others by agreeing to volunteer 2.5% – 5% more of the time they spend at work each week as participants in various action strategies that underlie the Call of Conscience.
+Knowing how many activities and commitments people have going in their lives, a unique aspect of this Call of Conscience is NOT to ask people to agree to work 100% more on 2 or more projects, but rather to commit themselves to participate with others by agreeing to volunteer 2.5% – 5% more of the time they spend at work each week as participants in various action strategies that underlie the Call of Conscience.
 Assuming that many people work a 40 hour work week (which most of us work much longer) this translates into 1 to 2 hours of volunteer energy being directed to achieve shared goals among those persons who heed the Call of Conscience.

 All persons are invited to join in the Call of Conscience movement.
 More specific information and resources that are relevant for this initiative are available on the Social Justice Creations website.